 If I keep finding things to do for them, I am still their parent in the active sense.
 I am still needed.
 I still have a role.
 The role is what kept me solid for two decades.
 If I let it go, I don’t know what’s left.

 So they keep finding things.
 A bill to help with.
 A car to lend.
 A spare key to look after.
 A meal to drop off.
 Each act looks, from the outside, like generosity.
-From the inside, much of it is a quiet defence against a question they don’t want to face — who am I when this person doesn’t need me anymore.
+From the inside, much of it is a quiet defense against a question they don’t want to face — who am I when this person doesn’t need me anymore.

 The adult child, meanwhile, is trying to become an adult.
 Which requires, by definition, not being managed by their parents anymore.
 The over-helping doesn’t just smother them.
 It quietly tells them they can’t be trusted to handle things on their own.